Starlink-Project/Satellite-vs-Cellular/Figure10/README.md

 ### Running code

 After cloning the repository, navigate to the `Figure10` folder and simply run the following command.

 `gnuplot mptcp_stats.gp`

-If everything succeeds, figures of network performance coverage should be created with the format '.pdf'.
+If everything succeeds, the figure of network performance coverage should be created with the format '.pdf'.